olivierfriard/boris_docs/analysis.rst

 centered on the point event.

-A IRR Cohen's Kappa analysis is available in the GSEQ program (see  `<http://www2.gsu.edu/~psyrab/gseq>`_).
+A IRR Cohen's Kappa analysis is available in the GSEQ program (`<http://www2.gsu.edu/~psyrab/gseq>`_).
-For this the coded events can be exported as aggreagated events in SDIS format.
+For this the coded events can be exported as aggregated events in SDIS format.
 See `export aggregated events`_

 Advanced event filtering